 If your kids are anything like mine, they are always wanting to turn on the TV or play the Wii the instant there is a moment of boredom.
-As soon as Andy gets home from school he is ready to be a couch potato and beat a bunch of levels on Super Mario Bros.
+As soon as my oldest gets home from school he is ready to be a couch potato and beat a bunch of levels on Super Mario Bros.
 After a long day of school I do allow him to play after his homework is done for a while, but I am constantly on the look out for educational time fillers so the kids don’t mindlessly waste their evening away.

 One of my favorite time fillers is dry erase boards.
 My Mom gave my boys each a huge white board for their birthday last January because she knew how much they loved to draw and I had complained to her about how much paper they consumed weekly with their drawings.
 (Ok, seriously, for a while there, they were going through hundreds of sheets a week. it was OUT OF CONTROL!)
 She bought a big pack of different colored dry erase markers and even a package of Mr. Clean Erasers for any accidental markings anywhere.
 Here are some of their latest creations.